DiCamillo Companion

 House of Gray (Gray House)

-• House & Family History: House of Gray is a charming early 18th century house with a creamy stuccoed exterior.
-After World War II the House was allowed to slip into dereliction; at one time it was without a roof.
-A program of restoration has been ongoing for some years, supported in part by Historic Scotland (the roof has been completely replaced).
-The House was listed for sale in the spring of 2005 for £800,000.
+House & Family History: House of Gray is a charming early 18th century house with a creamy stuccoed exterior.
+After World War II the house was allowed to slip into dereliction; at one time it was without a roof.
+The house was restored in the late 20th and early 21st century, supported in part by grants from Historic Scotland (the roof has been completely replaced).
+House of Gray was listed for sale in the spring of 2005 for £800,000.

 Comments: The architectural historian John Mackay called the House of Gray "one of the prettiest seats in Scotland."